 To learn more about the first Book-to-Action program in California, watch "From Book to Action: One Library's Story" a 4-minute video about the program Sally Thomas launched at the Hayward Public Library in 2011 based on Novella Carpenter's book, Farm City: The Education of an Urban Farmer.

 In 2012, ten California libraries received small LSTA grants to implement their own Book-to-Action programs – all with great success.
 See a list of these funded libraries, their selected books, community service partners and, in some cases, project videos.

 We have developed an online toolkit that provides tips and guidelines for librarians and community partners interested in organizing their own Book-to-Action programs.
-The toolkit includes a recommended list of book titles well-suited for civic engagement activities as well as a list of potential community partners.
+The toolkit includes a recommended list of book titles that are well suited for civic engagement activities, and ideas about potential community partners.

 For more information about Book-to-Action, please contact Mary Menzel, director of the California Center for the Book, at email@example.com.